tdheywood/blog/Readme.md

 # blog

-This is the blog that powers `rauchg.com`, built on [next.js](https://nextjs.org/) and deployed to the cloud via [Vercel](https://vercel.com).
+This is my fork of rauchg.com's blog, built on [next.js](https://nextjs.org/) and deployed to the cloud via [Vercel](https://vercel.com).